 We may earn revenue from the products available on this page and participate in affiliate programs.

-We like to think that whomever came up with the expression green with envy was talking about kitchen cabinets.
-Whether it’s a verdant shade of emerald, a warm sage, or a restful moss, the color instantly brings zen vibes to the bustling room.
+We like to think whoever came up with the expression green with envy was talking about kitchen cabinets.
+Whether it’s a rich shade of emerald, a warm sage, or a restful moss, the color instantly brings zen vibes to a bustling room.

 The One Where Old Meets New

-It’s a no-brainer why Caldwell Green made it into Benjamin Moore’s historic color collection.
+It’s a no-brainer why this shade made it into Benjamin Moore’s historic color collection.
 The grayish hue is timeless and traditional, something you’d find in the English countryside.
 For an updated twist, Studio McGee paired the color with matte black hardware.

 The One With a Dramatic Duo

-The only thing sleeker than superdark green cabinets is a soapstone countertop.
+The only thing sleeker than these superdark cabinets is a soapstone countertop.
 Jaclyn Peters pulled off the winning combo on a budget in this Winnipeg, Canada, home by opting for a 6-inch backsplash.

 The One With Tight Corners

 Your small space can handle a rich hue—the key is practicing restraint.
-First-time homeowner Brynn Harlock maintained a bright and airy vibe by painting her upper cabinets white and the lower ones a mossy green.
+First-time homeowner Brynn Harlock maintained a bright and airy vibe by painting her uppers white and the lower ones mossy.

 The Shaker-Style One

-Taking a step back from her go-to blues, Emily Henderson went with Pewter Green from Sherwin-Williams (a sophisticated option with lots of gray undertones) in this Portland, Oregon, house.
+Stepping away from her go-to blues, Emily Henderson went with a sophisticated option with lots of gray undertones from Sherwin-Williams in this Portland, Oregon, house.
 To amp up the character, the designer splurged on inset Shaker-style cabinets that cost around $25,000 to build and install.

 The Art Deco–Inspired One